aiktb/FuriganaMaker/.github/CONTRIBUTING.md

 pnpm dev:firefox
 ```

-After executing the above command, visit [firefox add-on page](about:debugging#/runtime/this-firefox), and click `Load Temporary Add-on...` button, then select the `build/firefox-mv2-dev/manifest.json` file in the project root directory, and try modifying the source code.
+After executing the above command, visit **firefox debugging page** `about:debugging#/runtime/this-firefox`, and click `Load Temporary Add-on...` button, then select the `build/firefox-mv2-dev/manifest.json` file in the project root directory, and try modifying the source code.
 You'll get live update.

 Alternatively, you can open a new CLI window and run the following command，this will open a clean firefox window.